GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/nBKJpU8uQ8z3M2PbUzgO.png", alt="Demo page", width="800", height="441" %}

 When I open DevTools, once again, I can see the original C++ file.
-This time, however, we don’t have an error in the code (whew!), so let’s set some breakpoint at the beginning of our code instead.
+This time, however, we don't have an error in the code (whew!), so let's set some breakpoint at the beginning of our code instead.

 When we reload the page again, the debugger will pause right inside our